DISCRIMINATORY BARRIERS TO ACCESS IN FLORIDA? OUR LAW FIRM CAN HELP.

-We are led by Nolan Klein, Esq.
-Mr. Klein has taught multiple classes on how to handle ADA cases (including a new class on ADA website cases), and has been called upon to discuss ADA and other legal issues by local and national news media, including Fox News, CNN, CBS, and others.
+Our Managing Partner, Nolan Klein, Esq., has taught multiple classes on how to handle these cases, and has been called upon to discuss ADA and other legal issues by local and national news media, including Fox News, CNN, CBS, and others.

 ADA/FCRA FAST FACTS